zowe/docs-site/docs/extend/extend-apiml/api-mediation-passtickets.md

 **Note:** The fields in this example are explained later in this article.

-### What Developers Need to with API Services that Register Dynamically into API ML
+### Adding YAML configuration to API services that register dynamically with API ML

 As a developer of an API service that registers dynamically with the API ML, you need to provide additional metadata to tell the API Gateway to use PassTickets.
 Additional metadata tells the API Gateway how to generate them.
 The following code shows an example of the YAML configuration that contains this metadata.